 Eat healthy food

 As a driver you should avoid fast food, it contains fat and sugar that will increase your chances of becoming sleepy.
-Usually, drivers fill up on coffee; energy drinks and fast food that make them feel more sluggish.
-Trucking companies recommend their drivers to take energy food that consists of complex carbohydrates and protein, which will give them long-lasting stamina.
+Usually, drivers fill up on coffee; energy drinks, and fast food that make them feel more sluggish.
+Trucking companies in California recommend their drivers to take energy food that consists of complex carbohydrates and protein, which will give them long-lasting stamina.
 But in the long haul, they should eat a meal with plenty of vegetables and protein-rich food.

 Stay hydrated with H2O